psyb0t/offgrid-tools/README.md

 - **Briar Messenger** - Secure decentralized messaging via Bluetooth/WiFi without internet or servers.
 Essential for emergency communication when networks are down.
 - **Briar Mailbox** - Message relay service for Briar that stores encrypted messages when recipients are offline.
 Maintains communication continuity in survival groups.
 - **BitChat** - Creates Bluetooth mesh networks for encrypted messaging across up to 7 device hops without internet.
 Revolutionary for survival communication and emergency coordination.
+- **KeePassDX** - Secure password manager that works completely offline with encrypted database files.
+Critical for maintaining access to accounts and services when internet-based password managers fail.

 ### Linux Packages